wizardsoftheweb/git-ls-anytree/README.rst

       -h, --help            show this help message and exit -v, --version         show program's version number and exit -w WORKING_DIRECTORY, --working-directory WORKING_DIRECTORY
                             The directory to use for the git commands.
-Defaults to cwd (/mnt/c/Users/thecj/Code/@wizardsoftheweb/git-ls-
+Defaults to cwd (path/to/cwd)
-                            anytree)

     Inherited git-ls-tree arguments:
       --name-only, --name-status